eegsynth/eegsynth/module/historysignal/README.md

 # Historysignal module

-The purpose of this module is to compute control values that calculated properties over the signal history, such as the median and the standard deviation, using a sliding window.
-These values are written into the Redis buffer where they can be used by for scaling of the signal later in the pipeline.
+This module computes properties over the history of signals from the FieldTrip buffer, such as the median and the standard deviation, using a sliding window.
+These values are written into the Redis buffer where they can be used e.g. for scaling of the signal later in the pipeline.

+You can use this module to create an amplitude envelope of an ExG or audio signal.
+Alternatively, you can also use the [rms](../rms) module to create an amplitude envelope.